-- (a) Generally.
-If a Sale of the Corporation that satisfies the conditions specified in Section 9.05(b) and Section 9.05(c) is approved by the Board of Directors (an "Approved Sale"), each stockholder shall cooperate fully with the Corporation, the purchasers and the other stockholders to consummate the Approved Sale at the earliest practicable time on the terms approved by the Board of Directors.
-Without limiting the generality of the foregoing, each stockholder shall (i) vote for the Approved Sale at any meeting of the stockholders of the Corporation or execute a written consent in lieu of such meeting to consent to and approve the Approved Sale and otherwise assert no objections to the Approved Sale or the process by which the Approved Sale was arranged and otherwise assert no objections to the Approved Sale or the process by which the Approved Sale was arranged and otherwise assert no objections to the Approved Sale or the process by which the Approved Sale was arranged and otherwise assert no objections to the Approved Sale or the process by which the Approved Sale was arranged and otherwise assert no objections and argreement approved by the Board of Directors and any stock certificate, stock power, assignment or other conveyance document) and take all other actions that are necessary or reasonably requested by the Corporation to cause the consummation of the Approved Sale at the earliest practicable time on the terms approved by the Board of Directors. - (b) Allocation of Consideration.
+(a) Generally.
+If a Sale of the Corporation that satisfies the conditions specified in Section 9.05(b) and Section 9.05(c) is approved by the Board of Directors (an "Approved Sale"), each stockholder shall cooperate fully with the Corporation, the purchasers and the other stockholders.
+Without limiting the generality of the foregoing, each stockholder shall (i) vote for the Approved Sale at any meeting of the stockholders of the Corporation or execute a written consent in lieu of such meeting to consent to and approve the Approved Sale at otherwise assert no objections to the Approved Sale or the process by which the Approved Sale written consent in lieu of such meeting to consent to and approve the Approved Sale and otherwise assert no objections to the Approved Sale or the process by which the Approved Sale was arranged and (iii) execute and deliver all documents and instruments (including any purchase, redemption, merger, recapitalization or other similar agreement approved by the Board of the actions that are necessary or reasonably requested by the Corporation to cause the consummation of the Approved Sale at the earliest practicable time on the terms approved by the Board of Directors.

+(b) Allocation of Consideration.
 The consideration payable in connection with the Approved Sale and available for distribution to the stockholders of the Corporation (subject to any holdback, escrow or similar arrangements) shall be allocated in accordance with the liquidation provisions set forth in the Certificate of Incorporation.
-All holders of a particular class or series of capital stock of the Corporation shall receive the same form of consideration per share or, if holders of a particular class or series of capital stock are given an option as to the form of consideration to be received, all holders of such class or series shall be given the same option. - (c) Allocation of Liability.
+All holders of a particular class or series of capital stock of the Corporation shall receive the same form of consideration per share or, if holders of a particular class or series of series and to the form of consideration to be received, all holders of such class or series shall be given the same option.

+(c) Allocation of Liability.
 In connection with the Approved Sale, each stockholder may be required to (and shall, to the extent so required) make customary representations and warranties, agree to customary covenants (including in respect of confidentiality, non-solicitation and non-competition) and be liable severally (in proportion to the stockholder's pro rata share of the proceeds from the Approved Sale), and not jointly, for any indemnification obligations of the Corporation and/or the stockholders (whether pursuant to the definitive acquisition agreement, a contribution agreement or as otherwise specified by the Board of Directors); provided, however, that (i) no stockholder shall be required to bear any liability for indemnification obligations that relate to another stockholder individually (such as indemnification for any breach of representations and warranties regarding such other stockholder's ownership of Shares or any breach by such other stockholder of its individual covenants) and (ii) the amount of each stockholder's indemnification obligation may not exceed the aggregate consideration received by such stockholder in respect of the Approved Sale.